 How do I get involved?

-The easiest way to get involved is to talk with one of the clergy about your interests or talents or check out our "Formation" section or "Hi-Lights" section and review the many possibilities that are described.
+The easiest way to get involved is to talk with one of the clergy about your interests or talents or check out our FORMATION or HI-LIGHTS page and review the many possibilities that are described.
 Leaders of the various activities are listed and would welcome hearing from you.
 You may also contact a member of the staff for additional information.